al6x/nim/nodes/readme.md

 # TODO

-- [todo] No server or client, every node is both server and client
+- [todo] No server or client, every node is both server and client.
+No RPC, just nexport/nimport
 - [todo] Implement more efficient networking with `asyncdispatch`, `TCP` and Nim native serialisation.

 # Example